Don't Be: Development

-Hideaki Anno originally introduced Asuka in the eighth and ninth episodes of the series, in an attempt to lighten the heavy, moody tone of the previous installments.
-He did not have an initial plan for the character.
-He developed Asuka as a character through her catchphrases, such as "Are you stupid?" or "Chance!", without thinking about a future devolution of her character.
+Hideaki Anno originally introduced Asuka in the eighth and ninth episodes of the series in an attempt to lighten the heavy, moody tone of the previous installments.
+He did not have an initial plan for the character at the time; he developed Asuka as a character through her catchphrases, such as "Are you stupid?" or "Chance!", without thinking about a future devolution of her character.
 According to the Japanese cultural critic Hiroki Azuma, the change was the result of a decision made by Anno during the airing of the series.
-During the first broadcast of Neon Genesis Evangelion on TV Tokyo, Anno began to criticize animation fans, or otaku, for being closed and too introverted.
+During the first broadcast of Neon Genesis Evangelion on TV Tokyo, Anno began to criticize animation fans, or otaku, for being emotionally closed and excessively introverted.
 This prompted him to take the second half of the series in a darker direction than the first half, which was seemingly headed towards a happy ending.
 Asuka's character development reflects this change; initially introduced as a comedic character, she suffers heavy physical and psychological wounds in the last half of the series.
 Azuma has stated that Asuka's injuries broke with the conventions of classic mecha anime, in which a character like Asuka would not be hurt.
 Anno claimed in an interview that he wanted to go against the pleasure principle of viewers who watch Evangelion and television to see an enjoyable character and a happy Asuka.

+The episode features a scene with Asuka and Rei in a lift together that uses an almost one-minute-long freeze frame, during which there is no movement apart from Asuka's occasional blinking.
+Scholar Susan J. Napier noted that the still frame lasts "an astonishingly long time in anime and even in television in general".
+According to the academic José Andrés Santiago Iglesias, "the sequence recreates the social awkwardness of being stuck in a lift with someone you simply don't want to share the room with".
+The tension between the two characters is created without explicit images; at the end of the scene, for example, Asuka slaps Rei, but the viewer only sees the initial image of a slap and the sound, and not the actual slap.
+This expedient allowed the animators to avoid drawing a scene with elaborate movements.
+Beginning with "Lilliputian Hitcher", the production also ran into severe scheduling problems because of delays in episode delivery.
+Gainax had completed only twelve episodes by the time the series began airing after nearly two years of production, leaving the staff to produce the remaining fourteen in just six months—roughly one-third of the time they had spent on the first twelve.